 There’s nothing quite like the comfort of an Irish bread and butter pudding.
 It’s simple, homey, and full of warmth — the kind of dessert that feels like a hug from your granny, especially on a rainy evening in Ireland.
-Below is a recipe that brings together soft bread, creamy custard, rich butter, and subtle fruits/spices (depending on what you like) to create a pudding that’s hard to resist.
+Below is a recipe that brings together soft bread, creamy custard, rich butter, and subtle fruits and spices (depending on your preference) to create a pudding that’s hard to resist.

 Why You’ll Love This